fieldnoise/fn-jekyll-site/_includes/about.md

 ## The Site

-This is a Jekyll site running a variation of the Trophy Jekyll.
-The full code for the site can be found on GitHub.
+This is a Jekyll site running a variation of the [Trophy Jekyll](https://github.com/thomasvaeth/trophy-jekyll) theme.
+The full code for the site can be found on [GitHub](https://github.com/fieldnoise/fn-jekyll-site).
 All images and design work from [Art & Sons](http://artandsons.com/).